Evan451/PySpark-SQL-queries-on-Recycled-and-Waste-Collection/README.md

 https://data.buffalony.gov/Quality-of-Life/Monthly-Recycling-and-Waste-Collection- Statistics/2cjd-uvx7

 Each line of the file corresponds to a different recyclable item, concerns a month of recording for the years 2011-2022 and has the following format:
-Date, Month, Type, Total (in tons)
+Date, Month, Type, Total (in tons).

+##PROJECTS GOAL

-First we will implement a program in the Apache Spark environment, which will integrate the above data, and then answer the following combined queries:
+Implement a program in the Apache Spark environment, which will integrate the above data, and then answer the following combined queries:

 1. What was the average amount of waste for each material type?